 In terms of reviews, it’s important that you make sure to prompt users to review your app at the optimal time.
 This means that you’ll want to ask them to leave a review after you know that they’ve had a positive experience with the app, like advancing a level in a game or completing a purchase.
 98% of Top 100 apps have at least a 4-star review average, so if you want your app to climb the charts, make sure it’s getting great reviews.

 Appeal Optimization is every bit as important as search optimization.
-Even if you’re able to optimize your keywords and position your app well in the App Store search results, app installs will remain low if users don’t immediately see the value it can have for them.
+Even if you’re able to optimize your keywords and position your app well in the App Stores search results, install rates will remain low if users don’t immediately see the value that the app can have for them.
 For this reason, you should do everything you can to find the combination of icon, screenshots, and description that will drive the best results.

 There are several tools that allow developers to A/B test an app’s icon, description, and screenshots without having to push new updates to the App Store or Google Play Store.

 - Store Maven (A/B Testing)

 - Upwork (a job portal you can use to hire a designer for icon)

 - Dribbble (one of the most popular websites for designers with their portfolios)

 - App Icon Template (used to make a proper icon as well)

 Email may not be the most exciting new technology that a marketer can use to drive mobile user acquisition, but it remains a key component of a marketer’s arsenal.
 Deep linked emails are essential for a positive user experience on mobile, and can drive users directly to a piece of content inside of a mobile app.
 Sending out emails without deep linking leads to $3,000 in revenue being lost for every 1 million emails sent.